mdnahidulislam1/mdnahidulislam1/README.md

 ## 💻 Work Experience
-- DevSkill, [Software Engineer], [17-04-2022]<br />
+- DevSkill, [Software Engineer], [01-07-2022]<br />
--  Communications with the foreign Clients to identify, understand the daily task and other functional dependencies.
+  Communications with the foreign Clients to identify, understand the daily task and other functional dependencies.<br />
-- Coordinate with the chief technology officer on current programming tasks
+ Coordinate with the chief technology officer on current programming tasks<br />
-- Collaborate with other programmers to design and implement features
+ Collaborate with other programmers to design and implement features<br />
-- Quickly produce well-organized, optimized, and documented source code
+ Quickly produce well-organized, optimized, and documented source code<br />
-- Debug existing source code and polish feature sets
+ Debug existing source code and polish feature sets<br />
-- Api integration in difference website
+ Api integration in difference website<br />
-- Work independently when required
+ Work independently when required<br />
-- Design pattern and MVC model <br>
+ Design pattern and MVC model <br>
- Technologies used: [PHP,Laravel,Javascript,Docker,Api].
+ Technologies used: [PHP,Laravel,Javascript,Docker,Api].<br />
+ - DevSkill, [Software Engineer Intern], [17-04-2022]<br />
+ Coordinate with the Technical Director on current programming tasks<br />
+ Responsible for Front-end and Back-end development coding.<br />
+ Responsible for Back-end RESTful APIs Web Application Services.<br />
+ Review, Modify and debug Code and Integration.<br />
+ Collaborate with Internal team<br />

 ## 🎓 Education